-

 What is public charging?

-For decades, millions of drivers haven’t had to think twice about a car trip.
+For decades, drivers haven’t had to think twice about how to fuel their car.
 Low on petrol or diesel?
-You can fill the tank with a quick stop at a nearby fuel station – often taking just a minute or two – before hopping back in to continue your journey.
-But rising numbers of EVs on the road are changing this approach – and charging an EV is a very different experience.
+You can fill the tank with a stop at a nearby fuel station.
+But rising numbers of EVs on the road are changing this approach – and charging an EV can be a very different experience.

-The idea is that most of your battery charging will be done at home or at work when you’re parked for long stretches, usually several hours or more.
-But sometimes you’ll need to power up when you’re out and about or midway through a long journey.
+Some electric car drivers can charge their vehicle’s batteries at home or at work when they’re parked for several hours or more.
+But sometimes you’ll need to power up when you’re out and about or midway through a long journey using a public chargepoint.
 This is known as public, on-the-go or destination charging.

 Why is public charging so important?

-To help prepare drivers to make the switch, it wants those behind the wheel to be confident they can find a public chargepoint wherever they go.
-This can help to reduce ‘range anxiety’ – a fear your EV will run out of battery while you’re on the go because you can’t find a charger in time.
+The goal is to see 300,000 chargepoints available across the country by 20301.
+The government wants to give drivers confidence that they’ll be able to find a public chargepoint in good working order wherever they go.
+This could help to reduce ‘range anxiety’ – a concern your EV will run out of battery while travelling.

 How is public charging different from home or workplace charging?

-The most common (and convenient) way to charge an electric car is when it’s sitting unused for a long period of time – for example, overnight or during your working day.
-That's why slower chargepoints are usually installed outside houses and workplaces (including on the street), because they tend to take between six and eight hours to fully charge an electric car battery.
+A convenient way to charge an electric car is when it’s sitting unused for a long period of time – for example, overnight or during your working day.
+That's why lower speed chargepoints are usually installed outside houses and workplaces, including on the street, because on average it can take around eight hours to fully charge an electric car with a typical 7.4kW charger, although it’s recommended to keep your battery charged between 20-80%2.

 By contrast, public charging gives drivers the chance to top up when they’re mid-journey or if they’re heading to popular destinations with car parks such as railway stations, shopping centres or supermarkets.
-Known as ‘fast’ and ‘rapid’ chargepoints, they allow you to give your battery a boost much more quickly.
-The most rapid chargers allow you to power up your car from empty to 80% in as little as 30 minutes, according to Energy Saving Trust.
+If you’re on a long journey, topping up your charge en-route can also help you get regular breaks in.
+You can use ‘fast’ and ‘rapid’ chargepoints, which let you boost your battery quickly.
+They typically charge cars to 80% in around 30 minutes3.
+However, rapid chargepoints can be the most expensive to use and they can’t be installed at home, according to Energy Saving Trust.

-Fortunately, there are lots of apps such as Octopus Electroverse, ZapMap and PlugShare to help make the process easier.
-Features include being able to look up chargepoints by location and charging speed, so you can plan the time needed for a charging break when you stop for a rest.
+There are many apps to help you find them.
+With these apps, you can look up chargepoints by location and charging speed so you can plan the time needed for a charging break when you stop for a rest.

 Can I charge my EV at all public chargepoints and how long might it take?

-Public chargepoint costs vary across the country but, in short, you’ll pay the most for the speediest top-up.
-Whenever you use a public chargepoint, you’ll usually pay a standard connection fee plus the charge for the amount of electricity your battery then consumes (shown as the price per kWh).
+Public chargepoint costs vary across the country but you can expect to pay more for a faster charge6.
+Whenever you use a public chargepoint, you’ll usually pay a standard connection fee, plus the charge for the amount of electricity your battery then consumes (shown as the price per kWh).
+Charging an EV at a public chargepoint for 10,000 miles per year could cost around £1,300.

-All information is based on the most up-to-date research from Energy Saving Trust as of 31 January 2023 and the UK Government.
-This article does not constitute advice and is for general guidance only.
-Always undertake your own research before taking any action.
+All information is based on the most up-to-date research from Energy Saving Trust as of February 2024 and the UK government as of February 2024.
+This article isn’t advice and is for general guidance only.
+Always do your own research before taking any action.
+We’re not responsible for the content of the websites mentioned in this article.

 You may also be interested in